ajmtrz/chatgpt_pinecone_pdf_chat/README.md

 * `--pdf_folder`: Directory containing PDF files for the script to read.
 * `--urls_file`: Text file containing the URLs the script should examine.
 * `--openai_api_key`: Your personal OpenAI API Key.
-Guard this with your life.
 * `--openai_model`: The type of OpenAI model to use (Example: `gpt-3.5-turbo`).
-More models, more fun!
 * `--openai_temp`: Sets the temperature for the OpenAI model.
-Keep it cool, my friends.
 * `--pinecone_api_key`: Your personal Pinecone API Key.
-Guard this as you would your Netflix password.
 * `--pinecone_env`: The Pinecone environment (region) to use.
-Choose your own adventure!
 * `--pinecone_index_name`: Name of your Pinecone Index.
-Choose something memorable, like your first pet's name!

-Once your arguments are set, the script gets to work, reading and cleaning documents from the specified sources, initializing OpenAI and Pinecone, and setting up a GUI for you to send queries to your new homework helper.
-Homework has never been so... entertaining!
+Once your arguments are set, the script gets to work, reading and cleaning documents from the specified sources, initializing OpenAI and Pinecone, and setting up a GUI for you to send queries about the content of the documents.

 ## Disclaimer